The Apple Tree

 Cherry.
 Cutting down the tree and removing it was quick and easy.
 True or false?

 Berry.
-When the workmen had finished in the late afternoon, they planted roses where the apple tree was.
+When the workmen had finished in the late afternoon, they planted roses where the apple tree had been.
 Is this correct or incorrect?

 Watermelon, Melon.
 What happened in the end?
 How did they feel?